insure logo

 Hurricane insurance, including home, windstorm, and flood insurance, applies whether you stay or evacuate your home.
 You should, however, prep your home if you flee from the storm (and remember to take insurance paperwork with you so it won’t be damaged or go missing in the hurricane).

 If you have storm shutters, put them on or use plywood to cover the windows.
-If it’s safe to do, move loose outdoor items inside, such as patio furniture, potted plants, and garbage cans, so they won’t become flying projectiles.
+If you can, move loose outdoor items inside, such as patio furniture, potted plants, and garbage cans, so they won’t become flying projectiles.

 It’s also wise to unplug appliances and turn off the electricity and your home’s main water valve.
 If you must leave or evacuate your home, tell someone — a friend or relative not in the storm-affected area — where you’re going.
-And don’t forget to take your emergency supplies, warm clothing, blankets, and sleeping bags with you.
+And don’t forget to take your emergency supplies, warm clothing, blankets, and sleeping bags.

 What should I do after I file an insurance claim?

-Once it’s safe to return home, you should promptly do so.
-Document the damage with photos or video if possible.
-Take measures to prevent further damage to your home.
+Once it’s safe to do so, take measures to prevent further damage to your home.
 For example, if a window is broken, seal it to prevent more water from coming in.
 If you have a hole in your roof, place a tarp over it.

 If you fail to take reasonable measures to stop any further damage from occurring after a storm, your insurance company may refuse to pay for the added costs